HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-c-bridge.md

 [unresolved-questions]: #unresolved-questions

 As indicated above, the following questions remain to be answered by the proof of concepts:
-- Is our code correctly decoding HSM data to initialize a wallet locally?
 - Is our code correctly encoding and decoding input data to sign a transaction successfully?

 # Future possibilities